DVD recordable: History

 The issue was drop-in compatibility of a rewritable format with the existing DVD-ROM players.
 Rewritable media (such as magnetic hard disk drives or rewritable CDs) have edit gaps between sectors, to provide a buffer so that any timing inaccuracies in the write clock would not result in new data accidentally overwriting any of the other sectors.
 DVD-ROM disks, being mastered with a continuous stream of data, had no need for edit gaps.
 In fact, makers of pre-recorded DVD media were quite cool to the idea of users being able to use this format for their own recordings.
 HP saw this as an opportunity to enter the business, but solving the lack of edit gaps was the key problem.
 In early 1996, HP exited the hard disk drive business, and two HPL engineers, Daniel (Danny) Abramovitch and Terril Hurst, were moved onto the rewritable DVD project.
-Danny was (and is) a servo engineer with an interest in timing loops (a.k.a. phase-locked loops).
-Reading about the wobble grooves on older optical disk formats, Danny proposed that a wobble frequency at roughly the same frequency as the data frequency would provide enough timing accuracy (i.e. allow us to lock a phase-locked loop with small enough jitter) so as to provide sub-bit accuracy on the timing.
+Abramovitch was (and is) a servo engineer with an interest in timing loops (a.k.a. phase-locked loops).
+Reading about the wobble grooves on older optical disk formats, Abramovitch proposed that a wobble frequency at roughly the same frequency as the data frequency would provide enough timing accuracy (i.e. allow us to lock a phase-locked loop with small enough jitter) so as to provide sub-bit accuracy on the timing.
 In a servo systems parlance, this was a high frequency, high-fidelity reference signal for the timing servo loop to follow.
 Essentially, it would be possible to turn a tracking loop sideways and use all the tools of control theory to improve the timing.
 The issue was that it was not clear that such a signal would not affect the data itself.
 It was an insight by David (Dave) Towner, an optical engineer attached to the project, that the detection modes for the wobble and the data (how they added or differenced the regions on the optical detector), would themselves provide enough common mode rejection to separate the signals.
 At this point, the notion of high frequency wobbles was born.
 Much of the team's effort after that was to prove out this concept, which led to the fundamental patent for the format by Abramovitch and Towner (US Patent # 6046968, filed July 24, 1997, issued April 4, 2000), entitled Re-Writable Optical Disk Having Reference Clock Information Permanently Formed on the Disk.
 By late 1998, through the monthly meetings led by project leader Carl Taussig and often accompanied by Josh Hogan, Sony and Philips had warmed to the idea of the format.